Best Thermal Labels for UK Sellers (4×6 Royal Mail & Courier Guide)

 • Curl more easily

-Thermal labels are already cheap compared to ink.
+Thermal labels are inexpensive compared to ink printing.

-For most sellers, mid-range bulk is the sweet spot.
+For most small UK resellers, mid-range bulk is the correct choice.

 • Stored in damp garages